Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *if the Item is in your Inventory, then it will be moved to the lowest available Empty Slot*
 		* *unless you are currently Selecting an Empty Slot, in that case, the Item will move to that Slot, even if that particular Slot is not the lowest available*
 	* *if no Empty Slots are available, then your currently Selected Item will be Swapped into your Inventory*
-* *using Pick Block to select Beds, while One Cycling the Dragon is very useful*
+* *using Pick Block to select Beds while One Cycling the Dragon is very useful*

 **Drop Item**: *Q*
 * Drops an Item
-* *which item drops depends on if your Inventory is Currently Opened or Closed
+* *which Item you will drop depends on if your Inventory is Currently Opened or Closed
 	* *Inventory Opened: Drops Currently Hovered Item*
 	* *Inventory Closed: Drop Currently Selected Item*
-* *holding the Control key while pressing Q will drop an entire Stack of Items*
+* *holding the Control key while pressing Q will drop an the entire Stack of Items in that Item Slot*

 **Transfer Item**: *Shift + Click (left **or** right, both work)*
-* Sends an Item To/From your Hotbar/Inventory
+* Sends the Item that your Cursor is currently Hovering over To/From your Hotbar/Inventory
 * *if a Storage Interface is currently Open, then the Item will Transfer between that and your Inventory instead*

 **Equip Item**: *Right Click **or** Shift + Click (transfer item)*